aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/cells-formatting/fill-settings/_index.md

 {{% alert color="primary" %}}

-The palette only holds 56 colors.
-When you add a custom color to the palette, the palette is changed and any element in the file formatted with the previous color is changed.
-So, when you change the palette, please be very careful.
-Moreover, this is the limitation in XLS (Excel 97 - 2003) file format only as there is no such limitation for XLSX or other advanced MS Excel (2007/2010 or 2013) file formats.
+The palette holds only 56 colors.
+When you add a custom color to the palette, the palette is changed and any element in the file formatted with the previous color is also changed.
+Therefore, when you modify the palette, please be very careful.
+Moreover, this limitation exists only in the XLS (Excel 97‑2003) file format; there is no such limitation for XLSX or other advanced MS Excel (2007/2010/2013) file formats.

 {{% /alert %}}
 {{< app/cells/assistant language="cpp" >}}